Ambogo2/Predictive-modelling/README.md

 **Tool used**: Jupyter notebook

 ## Insights
-* The data was analysed from 336 patients, with a total insulin level of 52K.
+* The data was analysed from 768 patients, with a total insulin level of 52K.
-* The avwerage age of a patient is 32, BMI 32.30, and blood pressure 70.24.
+* The avwerage age of a patient is 32, the average BMI is 32.30, and the average blood pressure is 70.24.
 * The average skin thickness is at 28.66, and glucose levels at 122.

-The findings I uncovered offers actionable insights that can pave the way for better healthcare solutions.
-It's an excellent example of the impact data analysis can have in the healthcare sector